 Can you use your security deposit to pay your final month's rent?

 No. In exceptional circumstances you might be able to, but you must get permission from your landlord in writing.

 Bills should have all the tenants names on them.
 On the day you move into the property, take meter readings for Gas, Electricity and Water if applicable.
 Make sure you phone the meter readings through and put all your names on the bill.
 On the day you leave the property, take meter readings again and phone them through.
 It is wise to contact your utility companies 1 month prior to leaving to give them notice that you are leaving – some companies require a notice period to end the contract.

 Are you exempt from paying council tax?

 Full-time students are exempt from Council Tax.
 Exemption is granted from the 1st day to the last day of your course.
 You must apply to the Council Tax Office for exemption on an annual basis starting from the 1st day of each academic year.
 Part-time students have to pay Council Tax.

 First you must register with the Council online so that a bill can be sent to your address.
 Make sure you also complete any online forms for exemption.
 If you are living within the SW15 area go to wandsworth.gov.uk.
 It takes 10-14 days for the bill to arrive so make sure you register either a few days before or after you move into the property.

-Once the bill arrives, you can download your Council Tax Exemption Certificate from the Student Portal, insert your Council Tax Account Number on it, and then submit it to the council.
+Once the bill arrives, you can download your Council Tax Exemption Certificate from the Nest webpages, insert your Council Tax Account Number on it, and then submit it to the council.
 The Council Tax Exemption Certificate must be completed by each student in your household.
 Wandsworth Council: email@example.com.